In the home

 Because of our naturally hot and dry climate, we have faced water shortages in the past and we will face them in the future.
 And since we all share the same water, it is important to be good neighbours — to budget and share the water we have and keep it clean!

 As more and more water meters are installed in Okanagan homes, we have an opportunity to understand exactly how much water we use.
 And, saving water means savings in our pockets!
 Even if you aren't on a water meter yet, such measures will likely be introduced in the future.
 Learning to be WaterWise now gives us a chance to form good habits that will pay off when meters are installed.

-If your home doesn't have a water meter, try this One Minute Water Calculator to estimate how much water your household uses.
+If your home doesn't have a water meter, try this Water Calculator to estimate how much water your household uses.
 Now that you know how much water your household is using, keep reading for tips on how to reduce that water use!